This post is sponsored by Lexington Law.

 1. I tightened my budget.

 My husband and I are a dual income household.
 We rent, and before this year, didn’t own a car, so our bills and financial responsibilities were fairly limited in quantity.
 We budget loosely and aim to not go over a certain number each month.
-However, with a little one on the way, we needed to tighten up our spending to make sure we could afford another person and also to start saving more for this new addition and his future expenses.
+However, with a little one on the way, we needed to tighten up our spending to make sure we could afford another person and also to start saving more for this new addition and his future expenses (and all of those cute baby pajamas and baby shoes I want to buy).

 We went over our budget and removed everything we were paying for that we weren’t *actually* using.
 Including things like a forgotten about Hulu subscription.